shifanzheng/GoSpringMVC/README.md

 *Project Schedule*

-*Checkpoint 1: Work on setting up the base for the application such as the back end to hold the data and begin development of the board.
-By the end of this checkpoint a player should be able to place pieces on a board, capture pieces, and have the other rules of Go applied to the board.
+*Completed
-Completed*
+Checkpoint 1: Work on setting up the base for the application such as the back end to hold the data and begin development of the board.
+By the end of this checkpoint a player should be able to place pieces on a board, capture pieces, and have the other rules of Go applied to the board.*

 For this first checkpoint I am able to serve to the user a functional Go board, with functionality such as placing black and white pieces, capturing territory, passing, and calculating score using an external library.
 I have began development of a simple account creation and login interface with form validation.
 For the next checkpoint I will work on two player useability and displaying a history of moves played during the game.